Get Answers From a Minnesota Criminal Defense Attorney

 Do I need an attorney?

-If you are considering representing yourself in a criminal case, you need to know what is at stake.
 When facing criminal charges, the prosecutor is not looking out for your best interests and often will do anything they can to ensure a conviction.
 Without an experienced criminal defense lawyer at your side, you risk a criminal conviction and a variety of adverse collateral consequences.

 Will complying with law enforcement better my chances of being released?